How to give cryptocurrency as a gift (with concrete examples)

 Security is also paramount.

-Finally, accessibility is a third key challenge.
+Accessibility is the third key challenge.

 Different ways to give crypto